AdobeDocs/target-developers/src/pages/before-administer/configure-authentication.md

 The Adobe Target Admin APIs, including Recommendations Admin APIs, are secured by authentication to ensure only authorized users use them to access Adobe Target.
 Use the [Adobe Developer Console](https://developer.adobe.com/console/home) to manage this authentication for all Adobe Experience Cloud solutions, including Adobe Target.

-This lesson walks through the preliminary steps required to generate authentication tokens needed to successfully interact with Adobe Target APIs.
+Here are the preliminary steps required to generate authentication tokens needed to successfully interact with Adobe Target APIs.
 In the sections that follow, you will:

 1. Create a project (previously called integration) in the Adobe Developer Console.
 2. Export project details to Postman.